apache/apex-site/README.md

 Updating Downloads Page
 -----------------------

+The instructions below to automatically update releases are currently broken: APEXCORE-469

+Until that is resolved, update the file manually.
+To find the release date, use `git cat-file tag <tagname>`

 The downloads page uses the content of `./releases.json` to populate the tables found there.
 Care has been taken to automatically generate this releases.json file.
 To do so, run: